belvedere-trading/pywinservicemanager/README.rst

 * **Start**: Deletes the Service
   Starts a given service that has is stopped.
-If the service is not stopped, an exception will be thrown.
+If the service is running, the function will just return.
 Also, if the service does not return from the Start command within 30 seconds, a TimeoutException is thrown

 .. code:: python